nirjhar17/openshift-ai-tiering/README.md

 ### Step 4: Create TLS Certificate

+> **Note:** This creates a self-signed certificate for testing/demo purposes.
+In production, use a real certificate from Let's Encrypt, your company CA, or a certificate manager.

 ```bash
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 \
   -keyout /tmp/tls.key -out /tmp/tls.crt \